 “The Stone Raft is a weird one,” says Phil Ward of the New York agave den Mayahuel.
 “I figured that people weren’t going to like it or order it, but I thought it was so god-damn good I put it on the menu anyway.”

-A combination of amontillado, mezcal, jalapeño tequila, celery bitters, and a barspoon of agave nectar, the Stone Raft is a distant cousin of the Oaxaca Old-Fashioned, one of the first drinks Ward ever made with mezcal—his “spirit” spirit.
+A combination of amontillado, mezcal, jalapeño tequila, celery bitters, and a barspoon of agave nectar, the Stone Raft is a distant cousin of the Oaxaca Old-Fashioned, one of the first drinks Ward ever made with mezcal.
 The Stone Raft was born out of a long line of riffs on the drink.

-The adamantly savory combination of herbal-smoky-nutty is unusual, but despite Ward’s prediction that the drink would be met with sneers, it went on to become the obsession of many fans of Mayahuel and has been a mainstay on the menu since the bar opened.
+The adamantly savory combination of herbal-smoky-nutty is unusual, but despite Ward’s prediction that the drink would be met with sneers, it went on to become the obsession of many fans of Mayahuel and has been a mainstay until the bar’s closure in 2017.

 Reprinted with permission from Sherry by Talia Baiocchi, copyright © 2014.
 Published by Ten Speed Press, a division of Random House, Inc.